opencultureconsulting/simple-oai-pmh/README.md

 2. Edit oai2config.php and adjust the settings according to your preferences.

 3. Put the records into the specified data directory.
 Each record has to be a separate XML file with its identifier as filename (i.e. 12345678.xml).

+3a.
+Optionally you can maintain deletions by keeping 0-byte files in the data directory for deleted records.

 4. Congratulations!
 Now you are running an OAI-PMH 2.0 compatible data provider.